Delhi Township woman feeds the homeless because she's walked in their shoes

 She wants to be able to prepare and distribute lunches more frequently, she said, and have a food truck someday that delivers hot meals to people who are homeless.

-She dreams of being able to distribute soap, t-shirts, socks and even gym shoes, too.
+She dreams of being able to distribute soap, T-shirts, socks and even gym shoes, too.

-But for now, Heard said she’s listening to the Lord and doing what she can.
+But for now, Heard said, she’s listening to the Lord and doing what she can.

 “It’s hard, but I’m making it happen,” she said.
 “I don’t have jack.
 But I’ve got the Lord.
 And that’s all that matters to me.
 I’m blessed.”